global-asp/global-asp/jam/0112_mi-badi.md

 Mi kyan jomp wid it.

 ##
-mi kyan daans wid it.
+Mi kyan daans wid it.

 ##
 Mi kyan swim wid it.